Xia-learnstocode/practice-repo/README.md

 # Practice Repository

-This is a practice repository where I get better at GitHub.
+This is a practice repository where I get better at Git.

 **Hello World!**